 TIP: Ottawa’s famous annual Winterlude festival is the first three weekends of February, with skating, ice sculptures, a giant snow playground and activities for everyone.
 Beavertails stands can also be found at the various sites and in the ByWard Market.
 Warm up with a hot chocolate and this delicious one-of-a-kind pastry.

-Head out for lunch and the afternoon at Fulton’s Pancake House and Sugar Bush, a fourseason destination just west of Ottawa specializing in group visits and tours and the Spring Maple Syrup Season.
+Head out for lunch and the afternoon at Fulton's Sugar Bush and Maple Shop, a fourseason destination just west of Ottawa specializing in group visits and tours and the Spring Maple Syrup Season.
 Tantalize your senses at the Maple Shop with maple gourmet food products and Maple Luscious Bath & Body Care line handmade onsite.
-Enjoy a maple meal, guided tour, horse-drawn hayride, music, hike and more.
+Enjoy a guided tour, horse-drawn hayride, music, hike and more.

 The National Hockey League Ottawa Senators’ season is underway in winter and they might just be in town when you are.
 Check out the Sens schedule.